ebelbell/Myprofile-1/README.md

 -
 -
-## Accomplishment
+## Accomplishments
-I recently finished coursera that resulted in being awarded the Google Project Management Certificate.
-Following up I was able to receieve an Internship at LikeWise.
-I'm proud of how far I came to be where I am now for the help of my mentors and peers.
+- Awarded the Google Project Management Certificate.
+- Earned an Internship at LikeWise.
+- I'm proud of how far I came to be where I am now for the help of my mentors and peers.

 ## Coursera Certificate
 ![alt text](https://user-images.githubusercontent.com/127261209/224450528-8e534c96-b4ff-4781-9d80-040796391596.png)
 -